rdustinb/GAPy/README.md

 $ python3 hdl_comments.py -f path/to/file.sv -i `timescale
 ```

-This script will count a files comments and calculate the percentage of lines that have comments to total lines in the file.

 The **-d** option can be used instead of the -f option, along with a folder location to have the script parse for **all** Verilog and VHDL files in the hierarchy from the specified folder down.
 The -d option takes presedence over the -f option.